hmhco/durinsdoor/README.md

 https://developer.hmhco.com

+For use with the sample app you will want to create an application with a localhost redirect uri.

 ##### Configure app.js
 In the app's root directory locate a file named `app.js` and replace `'YOUR_CLIENT_ID'` and `'YOUR_CLIENT_SECRET'` at the top of the file.